typescript-nameof/nameof/README.md

 ```

 ## Thank You!
 At this point, I'd like to express my deepest gratitude to the former maintainer [@dsherret](https://github.com/dsherret) for the great work.
-I've been using `ts-nameof` for years in all my projects.
-Which is one of the major reasons why I decided to create and maintain my own version of this project.
+I've been using `ts-nameof` for years in all my projects, which is one of the major reasons why I decided to create and maintain my own version of this project.

 Furthermore, I'd like to thank each of the other contributors of `ts-nameof`, namely:
   - [@cecilyth](https://github.com/cecilyth)